thegymnasium/seemingly-seamless/slides-outro.md

 We love doing this type of work

-We’re available to help – and to hire
+We’re available

 Notes:
-- (improvise)
+- and consult

 ---